 If you want to delete someone's Skype details from your contacts list, find them and click on them to select them.
 Then, click the Contacts menu at the very top of the Skype window, and then click Remove from Contacts.

-A window will pop up asking if you really want to delete that person as a contact.
+A window will pop up asking if you really want to delete that person's information from your contacts list.
 Click Remove if you are sure that this is what you want to do.

-Also, you may occasionally have people randomly add you as a contact on Skype.
+Also, you may occasionally have people randomly request to add you as a contact on Skype.
 They may be attempting to promote or sell something, or otherwise take you to a website where you may not want to go.
 If you don't know who the person is, feel free to ask them.
 If it turns out that you don't know them, or something else seems fishy about them, it would probably be a good idea to block them.

-You can also right-click on a person in your contacts list or "Messenger" window and then left-click Block This Person.
+You can also right-click on a person in your contacts list or "messenger" window and then left-click Block This Person.